Statistics

 Impact on Children & Young People

-• Each year, 1 in 15 children live in homes where one of the parents (or the parent’s partner) abuses the other adult.
+• Each year, 1 in 15 children live in homes where one of the parents (or a parent’s partner) abuses the other adult.
 90% of these children are eyewitnesses to the violence.10

 • 1 in 3 (31%) children who witnessed intimate partner violence reported being physically abused themselves.
 Of those children who did not witness intimate partner violence, only 4.8% reported physical abuse.11

-• Statistics show that all children who live with intimate partner violence are affected differently.
-Not all are traumatized.12
+• All children who live with intimate partner violence are affected differently; not all are traumatized.12

 • Nearly 1.5 million high school students nationwide experience physical abuse from a dating partner in a single year.13